RSKALAGNANAM/Properties-of-Latitudes/README.txt

    exercise some level of discretion in the choices for formatting.

 3. I would like to acknowledge direction given to me for different aspects of the homework by Divya.
-I consulted with her quite a bit to undertand HTML and Bootstrap.
+I consulted with her quite a bit to understand HTML and Bootstrap.
 I also appreciate the help given by Michael, Bowen as well as my tutor, Chris Richardson.
 I believe these interactions enriched me and helped me understand the nuances.